BenWeekes/agora-gstreamer/README.md

    gst-launch-1.0 -v agorasrc appid=xxx channel=gstreamer userid=xxx ! decodebin ! autovideosink

    where appid and channel is same as agorasink.
-The value of userid represents which channel user agorasrc should read his/her video.
+The value of userid represents which user agorasrc should subscribe to

  ## Developer Notes
  gst_agorasink_chain(...) in gstagorasink.c  is the main logic and entrypoint